Rosika Schwimmer: Early years

 Rózsa Schwimmer was born in Budapest, Austria-Hungary, on 11 September 1877 to Bertha (née Katscher) and Max Bernat Schwimmer.
 The eldest of three children, she was raised in an upper-middle-class Jewish family in Temesvár, Transylvania (today Timișoara, Romania).
 Her father was an agricultural merchant, involved in trading grain, horses and other products, who also ran an experimental farm.
-Her maternal uncle, Leopold Katscher, was a noted writer and peace activist, who was a strong influence on Schwimmer.
+Her maternal uncle, Leopold Katscher, was a noted writer and peace activist, and also friend of Bertha von Suttner, who was a strong influence on Schwimmer.
+Translating Suttner's anti-war texts became her first political influence.
 She attended primary school briefly in Budapest and after the family moved to Transylvania was educated in a convent school.
 Graduating from the public school in 1891, she studied music and languages at the music school in Szabadka (today Subotica).
 Though she only attended eight grades, she spoke English, French, German, and Hungarian, and was able to read Dutch, Italian, Norwegian, and Swedish.
 In 1893 and 1894, she took evening classes at a business school until her father's bankruptcy forced the family to return to Budapest.